 Butterflies and certain other insects undergo a complete metamorphosis (with a fourth pupal stage), wherein they look like totally different organisms between the larval and adult stages.

 How do you tell the difference between a Carolina and a Chinese mantis?

 There are hundreds of species of praying mantises around the world.
-In Greenville, South Carolina where we live, there are two species of endemic mantises:
+In Greenville, South Carolina where we live, there are two species of mantises that we commonly see:

 - native Carolina mantises (Stagmomantis carolina), and